-The Union Switch and Signal Company favored by the WM was noted for
+The Union Switch and Signal Company favored by WM was noted for

 inventing an electro-pneumatic signalling system in which compressed